 The College scrutinises the viability and solvency of its operations rigorously.
 Budget contingencies are maintained in order to be able to address possible future challenges in managing cost reductions and inflationary pressures.
-These contingencies have increased in 2020/21 to reflect the potential additional costs of the COVID pandemic.
-The college continues to monitor the impact of COVID on its financial position.
+These contingencies remain higher than normal in 2021/22 to reflect the potential additional costs of the COVID 19 pandemic.
+The college continues to monitor the impact of COVID 19 on its financial position however to date this has been positive from a financial sense.

-The College will continue to invest in effective publicity and liaison to secure future income.
+The College will continue to invest in effective publicity and liaison to secure future income through increased recruitment.

-The College returned a deficit in 2019/20 after the revaluation reserve transfer and expects to make a planned loss over the next two years before returning to a surplus.
-This risk will be mitigated in a number of ways including:
+The College returned a small deficit in 2020/21 after the revaluation reserve transfer but expects to make a planned surplus over the next two years.
+This will be achieved in a number of ways including:

-- · Considering possible staffing efficiencies and achieving a good financial health grade - · Reviewing the curriculum and rationalising where appropriate and in line with local and national priorities. - Reviewing alternative income sources - Continuing to develop the College estate, quality of provision and promotion of the College to ensure viable student enrolments. - · Delivering against the strategic plan to move towards an 'Outstanding' Ofsted grade
+- Considering possible staffing efficiencies to maintain achieving a good financial health grade. - Reviewing the curriculum and rationalising where appropriate and in line with local and national priorities. - · Reviewing alternative income sources. - Continuing to develop the College estate, quality of provision and promotion of the College to ensure viable student enrolments. - Delivering against the strategic plan to move towards an 'Outstanding' Ofsted grade.